Nothing says Pulitzer-contending journalism like building your entire magazine on a straw man’s back.

 But our belief that we are right while everyone else is wrong; our belief that our atheism is more moral; our belief that others are lost: none of it is original.

-Some of us are unconcerned with how much of our core values are “original” being as we’re fucking adults and have real world issues to deal with.
-I’m concerned for your mental well-being, there, Ijeoma, if that’s really how you determine your own value system.
+Some of us are unconcerned with how much of our core values are “original” being as we’re fucking adults and have real-world issues to deal with.
+I’m concerned for you, Ijeoma, if originality is really how you determine your own value system.

 Perhaps we all fall in line because we look for any social system – be it Christianity, Islam, socialism, atheism